 Using Apple Pay also makes it easy for you to run your business on the go.
 So now that you know how to accept Apple Pay with Square, the next thing is to make sure you order what you need to accept mobile payments.

 **Ready to use Apple Pay at your business?
-Order our Square Reader for contactless and chip for just £19.00 + VAT.
+Order our Square Reader for just £19.00 + VAT.